Should You Own The Land Under Your Mobile Home?

 Pro: If the mobile home park is located in an area where land prices are stable, then the likelihood of the land being sold and turned into something else is low.
 If there is no boom in land prices, you are probably safe from the park being sold and repurposed.

-Con: If land prices are increasing rapidly, there is the possibility of the park being sold, but still, this does not happen often.
-Owners of mobile homes parks in desirable areas sometimes sell them, and the land is repurposed, leaving the residents with no option but to move.
-If the park is sold to build a shopping mall or high-end housing, all the residents will be forced to relocate.
+Con: If land prices are increasing rapidly, there is the possibility of the park being sold.
+However, this does not happen often.
+Owners of mobile homes parks in desirable areas sometimes sell.
+After which the land is repurposed, leaving the residents with no option but to move.
+If the park is sold to build a shopping mall or high-end housing, all residents are forced to relocate.
 Since these homes are not highly mobile, as the name infers, this can be expensive, stressful, and difficult.

 advertisement